thehamzza/Sentiment-Analysis-of-Movie-Reviews-with-ML/README.md

   - Recall: 0.8716
   - F1 Score: 0.8568619740464019

+## Analysis

+### Logistic Regression vs. SVM
+- **SVM** had slightly better performance metrics due to its ability to find an optimal separating hyperplane, leading to better generalization.
+- Both models performed well, likely due to the linear separability of the data after TF-IDF transformation.

+### XGBoost
+- **XGBoost** requires careful tuning.
+The default parameters might not have been optimal for this dataset.
+- Potential overfitting without proper tuning, leading to lower performance on the test data.
+- Further adjustments and techniques might be needed for better handling of class imbalance.

+## Challenges
+1. **Preprocessing the Text Data**:
+   - During preprocessing, some words were losing characters, which affected the quality of the data.
+This issue was particularly challenging as it could impact the model's performance.
+   - Example: "movie" was becoming "movi" and "characters" was becoming "charact".

+2. **Handling Class Imbalance**:
+   - The dataset had an imbalance between positive and negative reviews, requiring techniques to ensure balanced learning.

+## Solutions
+1. **Text Preprocessing**:
+   - Used NLTK for text preprocessing, including stop word removal, punctuation removal, and lemmatization.
+   - Implemented various methods and refined preprocessing steps to preserve the integrity of the words.
+   - Example: Ensured that lemmatization was done correctly and stopwords were removed without altering meaningful parts of the text.

+2. **Class Imbalance**:
+   - Applied class weights to the models to handle class imbalance.
+   - Used `class_weight='balanced'` for Logistic Regression and SVM.
+   - Set `scale_pos_weight` parameter for XGBoost.

+## Conclusion
+The SVM model performed the best overall in terms of accuracy, precision, and F1 score.
+Class imbalance was effectively handled using class weights.
+Logistic Regression also performed very well, while the XGBoost model had lower performance compared to the other two.
+The challenges faced during text preprocessing were resolved through careful refinement of preprocessing steps, ensuring high-quality data for model training.
+This project successfully developed a robust sentiment analysis system, leveraging both labeled and unlabeled data to enhance performance.

 ## Acknowledgements
 - This project uses the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) provided by Stanford AI Lab.
 - The project was developed using Python, scikit-learn, NLTK, and XGBoost.
 - Special thanks to the authors of the dataset for making it available for research purposes.
 ```

+Copy and paste this content into your `README.md` file.
+This document provides comprehensive instructions on setting up the project, running the analysis, a technical summary, and detailed insights on challenges faced and solutions implemented.
+If you need any further adjustments or have any questions, feel free to ask!